 3. Ask Questions

-If a collector says you’ll be sued, or that you’ll lose property if you don’t pay, just calmly ask for specifics.
+If a collector says you’ll be sued or lose the property if you don’t pay, calmly ask for specifics.
 A good question is, “When will I get my notification of this lawsuit?”
 Or “When will you take the money from my bank account?”
-Often, threats of this sort are illegal and the more information that you can gather, the better.
+Often, threats of this sort are illegal, and the more information you can gather, the better.